-- For full details on this exciting national poetry recitation contest, visit www.poetryoutloud.org.
+- For full details on the national poetry recitation competition, visit www.poetryoutloud.org.

-- For more details regarding Utah’s Poetry Out Loud activities, contact the POL Team via email or call 801.533.5760.
+- For details regarding Utah’s Poetry Out Loud activities, contact the POL Team via email or call 801.533.5760.

 2014 Poetry Out Loud

 Click HERE to hear an interview on KCPW radio with winner Ashlei Havili and POL administrator Jean Tokuda Irwin.

 Ashlei Havili of American Fork High School took home top honors from the state finals for the Poetry Out Loud National Recitation Contest, presented by Utah Arts & Museums on Wednesday, March 12, 2014, at co-host Westminster College’s Vieve Gore Concert Hall in the Jewett Center for the Performing Arts.
 Havili received $200 and travel expenses to represent Utah in the national championship April 29 and 30 in Washington, D.C.
 Her school received a $500 stipend for the purchase of poetry books.
 Runner-up Nick Markham of Judge Memorial Catholic High School received $100, with $200 for his school library.
 Poetry Out Loud awards a $20,000 college scholarship to the national champion.

 Approximately 5,042 students from 43 high schools and 16 school districts across Utah participated in Poetry Out Loud activities and competed in school and regional competitions.
 Regional competitions were held in Gunnison, Provo, Roosevelt, St. George, South Jordan and Woods Cross.
 At the Vieve Gore Concert Hall, students recited works they selected from an anthology of nearly 600 classic and contemporary poems.